mosse-security/mcsi-library/docs/articles/2022/05/identification-and-authentication-methods-kerberos/identification-and-authentication-methods-kerberos.md

 # Identification and Authentication Methods: Kerberos

-How do so many people find a way to access resources securely?
-Well, in this blog post we are going to explore a network authentication protocol that is named _Kerberos_.
+Kerberos is an authentication protocol that is extremely valuable for ensuring secure communication between different systems.
+The Kerberos protocol uses a third-party authentication server in order to verify the identity of users and provide them with a secure token that can be used to access resources.
+Kerberos is often used in large organizations where there are many different systems that need to communicate with each other.
+In this blog post we are going to explore this network authentication protocol in depth.

 ## What is Kerberos?